· Updated · Saurabh Bedi · Tax Advice

 Income Below £30k After 2027

 When does MTD for self assessment start for those in the lower band?
-When the threshold reduces to £30,000 in April 2027 and potentially £20,000 in April 2028, those below the new threshold fall out of scope and can revert to traditional Self Assessment.
+The threshold reduces to £30,000 in April 2027 and to £20,000 in April 2028 (the £20k figure was confirmed at the Spring Statement 2025).
+Those below the new threshold fall out of scope and can revert to traditional Self Assessment.
 If you’ve already joined MTD for ITSA voluntarily or were previously mandated, you’ll formally exit the regime.

 Consider your projected income trajectory when planning.
 If you’re hovering around the threshold, joining voluntarily at a convenient time may make more sense than waiting for a mandatory start during a busy trading period.